cartographer-project/cartographer_ros/README.md

 ## Installation

-Installation has been tested on Ubuntu 14.04 (Trusty) with ROS Indigo.
+Installation has been tested on Ubuntu 14.04 (Trusty) with ROS Indigo and on Ubuntu 16.04 (Xenial) with ROS Kinetic.
+For ROS Kinetic, simply replace the two occurrences of "indigo" with "kinetic" in the instructions below.
 There are multiple options for building cartographer_ros as part of a ROS workspace.
 Two common use cases are described below.

 These dependencies always have to be installed: